Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

     # Remove an empty directory
     rmdir genomes

-.. admonition:: Exercises
+.. admonition:: Exercises 1.3
     :class: exercise

     * Create two new directories called "genomes" and "homework" in your home folder
     * Copy any of the E. coli files (found in /nfs/course/PTB_551-0132-00/genomes/bacteria/escherichia/any_directory/any_file.fna) into your new directory "genomes" (just one)
     * Rename the file to "E.coli_file"
-    * Use the help option of the ls function to find with option gives you the size of the genome
+    * Use the help option of the ls function to find which option gives you the size of the genome
     * Using the *man* and *cp*, find out how to copy a directory.

     .. hidden-code-block:: bash